-At a distance of 35 kms from Aihole, Kudalasangama is a popular pilgrimage site in Bagalkot district at the confluence of Krishna and Malaprabha Rivers, it is one of the popular places to visit in Aihole.
+At a distance of 35 km from Aihole, Kudalasangama is a pilgrimage site in the Bagalkot district of Karnataka.
+At the confluence of Krishna and Malaprabha Rivers, it is one of the popular places to visit in Aihole.
 It can also be visted along with Badami Tour Packages

 Kudalasangama is famous for 850 years old Sangameswara temple, known as Kudala Sangameswara dedicated to Lord Shiva.
-Built in 12th century, the temple is situated on the banks of Krishna River and it was renovated several times.
-The temple is constructed in Dravidian style with large temple tower at the entrance, followed by main temple with a porch, navaranga and sanctum.
+Built-in 12th century, the temple is situated on the banks of the Krishna River and it was renovated several times.
+The temple is constructed in Dravidian style with a large temple tower at the entrance, followed by the main temple with a porch, navaranga and sanctum.
 The door frame of the garbhagriha is richly carved with floral designs and animal figures.
 It is one of the must include places in Aihole tour packages.

-In front of the temple, in the midst of the river, is a small stone mandapa with a Shivalinga in it, and lofty cement concrete dry well has been built around it to protect it from submersion.
-The sikhara of the temple is a typical South Indian style structure.
-The temple has inscriptions dating back to 1160 AD and 1213 .....
+In front of the temple, amid the river, is a small stone mandapa with a Shivalinga in it, and lofty cement concrete dry well has been built around it to protect it from submersion.
+The sikhara of the temple is a typical South Indian-style structure.
+The temple has inscriptions dating back to 1160 AD and 1213 AD.

-At a distance of 1 km from Horanadu Bus Stand, 42 km from Sringeri, 70 km from Chikmagalur & 29 km from Kudremukh, Horanadu Annapoorneswari Temple is a famous temple situated in the thick forests of the Western Ghats in the Chikmagalur district of Karnataka.
+At a distance of 29 km from Kudremukh, 42 km from Sringeri, and 70 km from Chikmagalur, Horanadu Annapoorneswari Temple is a famous temple situated in the thick forests of the Western Ghats in the Chikmagalur district of Karnataka.
 It is one of the popular temples in Karnataka, and among the must include places in Sringeri tour packages.

 Sri Annapoorneswari Temple is situated on the banks of River Bhadra and is also known as Sri Kshethra Horanadu.
 It is believed that this temple was established by Agasthya Maharishi.
 This temple is dedicated to Goddess Annapoorneswari, one of the incarnations of Goddess Durga.
 A new idol of the main deity was installed at the temple in 1973.
-The idol, made of gold, is beautifully made.
-The temple is now known as Adi Shaktyatmaka Sri Annapoorneswari Temple.
-The recently renovated sanctum of the temple is surrounded by Adi Sesha while the Padma Peetha is formed by Ashtagaja, Koorma and others.
+It can also be visited along with Chikmagalur Tour Packages.

 At a distance of 100 kms from Bangalore, 35 kms from Kolar and 14 kms from Bangarapet, Sri Kotilingeshwara Temple is a wonderful temple situated at Kammasandra village between Bangarapet and Bethamangala.
 This is one of the popular pilgrimage sites to visit as part of Bangalore tour and also one of the ideal one day trip near Bangalore.